 Table of Contents

-The origin of Mardi Gras goes back further than New Orleans itself, tracing back to medieval Europe and traveling through Venice and Rome in the 17th and 18th centuries.
-It was around this time that “Beouf Gras”, otherwise known as “the fatted calf”, and the celebrations that surround it made its way to France.
+The origin of Mardi Gras in New Orleans goes back further than the Big Easy itself, tracing back to medieval Europe and traveling through Venice and Rome in the 17th and 18th centuries.
+It was around this time that “Beouf Gras”, otherwise known as “the fatted calf”, and the celebrations that surround it made their way to France.